xoorath/Lateralus/Docs/Structure.md

 ## Utilities

-Utility projects live in [../Tools/Utilities](../Tools/Utilities) as stand alone applications that don't implicitly get all the same dependancies as engine and application projects.
+Utility projects live in [../Tools/Utilities](../Tools/Utilities) as stand alone applications that don't implicitly get all the same dependencies as engine and application projects.

-The idea is that these are individual programs that have very few responsibilities and dependancies and are not held to the same standard of robustness and architecture as engine projects.
+The idea is that these are individual programs that have very few responsibilities and dependencies and are not held to the same standard of robustness and architecture as engine projects.
 One example is [FontToSource](../Tools/Utilities/FontToSource) which takes a .TTF font as input and outputs a .cpp or .ixx file with that data.

 ## Third Party